jiayu-mao/ROAR-Fed/README.md

 * **RIS-FL**: [https://github.com/liuhang1994/RIS-FL](https://github.com/liuhang1994/RIS-FL)

-In our experiments, all baseline methods were evaluated under the same experimental settings as our proposed method whenever applicable.
+In our experiments, all baseline methods were evaluated under the same experimental settings as our proposed method for fair comparison.

 ## Note on the public release